 - Villain Opening Scene: The movie begins with a prologue describing Shen's Start of Darkness before cutting to the Valley of Peace and showing the title.

-- Vitriolic Best Buds: Po and Tigress is a mild case of Type 1.
+- Vitriolic Best Buds: Po and Tigress are a mild case of Type 1.

 - Was It Really Worth It?: The Soothsayer asks Shen if everything he's done so far, and everything he's planning to do, will be worth it in the end after he destroys his ancestral home in a failed attempt to kill the Five.
 Shen's response implies he's not certain if it will be or not.